Compare Keyword SERP Similarity in Bulk with Python

 How can Python be used to compare keyword SERP (Search Engine Results Page) similarity in bulk for SEO analysis?

-Python scripts can be developed to fetch and process SERP data for multiple keywords, allowing for the bulk comparison of SERP similarity and gaining insights into search result variations.
+Python scripts can be developed to fetch and process SERP data for multiple keywords, enabling bulk comparison of SERP similarity and insights into search result variations.

 Which Python libraries are commonly used for comparing keyword SERP similarity in bulk?